-Students and their parents shall notify the Operations office if they decide to discontinue bus transportation prior to the expiration of the school year so that KS may award transportation to the next available applicant on the waiting list.
+Students and their parents shall notify the Transportation Office if they decide to discontinue bus transportation as soon as possible so that KS may award transportation to the next available applicant on the waiting list.
+RIDERS WHO DO NOT USE THEIR PASS FOR 30 CONSECTUIVE SCHOOL DAYS MAY BE REMOVED FROM THE BUST LIST.